mschlech/daimlerMerge/README.md

 ## start the container
 After the build is finished you can start the container as follows

-fetch the container names with docker images and choose a container
+fetch the container names with *docker images* and choose a container

 docker run -t -i -p 4000:4000 -ti --rm --init <containerName>

 ## run inside the ide.
-Within the Jetbrains golang IDE you can click on the play symbol
-within your IDE and run the Main Method
+Within the Jetbrains golang IDE you can click on the play symbol run the Main Method.
 You can invoke the following url from your browser.

 http://localhost:4000/mergedlist